-As California recall voting closes, Newsom holds edge in exit polls
+Gavin Newsom is projected to prevail in his effort to remain in office

 What gave the effort focus and momentum was the pandemic, which began ravaging the nation’s most populous state in early 2020.
 Along with several of California’s big-city mayors, Newsom acted quickly with restrictions that effectively shut down the economy, backed by generous support payments and tough anti-eviction laws to help keep residents afloat.

 According to early exit polls, the pandemic was the top issue for California voters, with 3 in 10 saying it was most important in determining their vote.
 Nearly 70 percent of voters supported school mask requirements, according to the early exit polls, an opinion that appears to favor Newsom.

 But Newsom’s pandemic mandates had drawn sharp resistance from many small businesses, and Newsom had to open and close the economy on several occasions as the pandemic waxed and waned.
 He called it “toggling,” depending on the severity of the virus at the time.
 Many Californians simply found it confusing.

+Newsom also was his own worst enemy.
 In the fall of 2020, after weeks of lecturing Californians to remain at home as much as possible and avoid eating with other families, Newsom was caught dining at a friend’s 50th birthday party at the three-Michelin-star French Laundry in Napa County.
 He apologized publicly for failing to “practice what I preach,” but the hypocrisy it appeared to expose damaged him politically.

 “I just don’t think that the governor’s actions during the pandemic were really reflective, I think, of our state’s values as a whole,” said Elyse Jackson, a 32-year-old stay-at-home mom who voted to recall Newsom at the polling place in her Oakland neighborhood.
 “And especially the incident at French Laundry didn’t show good leadership.”

 But as covid-19 has surged again this year, mostly among the unvaccinated, the pandemic has helped turned the race decisively in Newsom’s favor.
 The choice of Tuesday as the last day of the race — people in California have been voting for weeks by mail — was early in the window when it could have been called.
 With vaccines developed and the economy opening back up this summer, the date, chosen by a secretary of state Newsom appointed, seemed ideal for a governor hoping to convince Californians that the worst of the pandemic was over.

 It has not turned out that way.